Houdini MC can (simultaneously or not) manage the following audio output categories:

-Houdini MC uses a camouflaged Chrome’s window to display the in-room screen.
+Houdini MC uses a camouflaged Chrome window to display the in-room screen.
 So in our case, the in-room device is a browser window.
-What you see as the in-room screen is an HTML page loaded on a Chrome’s tab.
+What you see on the in-room screen is an HTML page loaded on a Chrome tab.
 Chrome uses a specific sound destination to reproduce its sounds.
 If you choose the “Room’s Screen” option for a sound channel, all the sounds of this channel will be managed directly by Chrome’s default set of speakers.
 So if for example, you choose to cast through chrome-cast the in-room screen, then all the sounds will also be cast.
 But if you choose a different sound destination for a category and you cast the in-room screen, the sounds of this category will not be cast.
 In any case, the “Room’s Screen” option is perfect in case you choose to wirelessly transmit the in-room screen.

 In the case of HDMI connections, the “Room’s Screen” option is not really useful.
 The most effective and low-cost solution is to employ, at least for one of the sound categories, as the sound destination, the TV.
-This option will be listed as “HDMI connected device“.
+This option will be listed as an “HDMI connected device“.
 In this case, the same cable will transmit the content of the in-room screen as well as the sounds of the specific category.

 In both cases, the “Room’s screen” and the “HDMI connected device“, you transmit together with the visual content of the in-room screen, the soundtrack of the game, directly on the in-room TV.
 Especially in the case you choose to employ these options for both sound channels, all the game sounds will be directly forwarded to the TV speakers.
 From there, you can use the audio output port of your TV and drive the sounds to the in-room speakers.
-In other words, this solution eliminates the requirement of physical wired connection between the control room and the in-room speakers.
+In other words, this solution eliminates the requirement of a physical wired connection between the control room and the in-room speakers.

 Of course, in several cases and based on the architecture of the room, there is a need to forward a sound channel to a specific sound destination.
 In this case, directly connect the set of in-room speakers to the game-master PC and use the <Settings->Audio> menu to make your appropriate selection.